South Picene language: Syntax

 Like in Latin, South Picene has rather free word order in terms of the position of the subject, object, and verb in a given sentence.
 For example:

 Nevertheless, some principles of South Picene syntax can be drawn.
 Many of the examples in this section are taken from Zamponi (2021).

 Verbal clauses

 Adverbs usually precede the verb they modify.

 Copular clauses consist of the complement followed by the copular verb:

 Noun phrases

 In South Picene, adjectives and genitive noun phrases usually precede the nouns they modify:

 Demonstratives also must occur before their associated noun.

 Sample text

 Inscription Sp TE 2 on a gravestone from Bellante was studied by a linguist of Indo-European studies, Calvert Watkins, as an example of the earliest Italic poetry and as possibly a reflex of a Proto-Indo-European poetic form.
-In the inscription given below colons are used to separate words; in the original inscription, three vertical dots are used ("the triple interpunct").
+In the inscription given below, as in the original inscription, three vertical dots ("the triple interpunct") are used to separate words.